The best self-defense is to make yourself aware. Use these basic safety tips to help save your own life.

 Do not invite a predator in.

 Do not go out and buy a pretty little gun, put it in a purse and never touch it again.
 When the time comes to use it, will you be able to draw it safely?
 Know how to get it off safety?
 Know how to aim and shoot?
-Know how to take care of a jam?
+Also, do you know how to take care of a jam?
 Know how to reload?
 Get out to a range and learn to shoot your weapon.
 Learn how to handle it safely.
 Practice drawing and dry firing (if your gun works well, or get snap caps to use).
-Practice with your husband acting as an attacker so that you can practice how you’ll react (just don’t get mad at him if he’s good at it!)
-Practice safely, but practice.
+Practice with your husband (or friend) acting as an attacker so that you can practice how you’ll react (just don’t get mad at him if he’s good at it!).
+Also, practice safely, but practice.
 Knowing how to use your gun effectively and safely will allow you to have another layer of defense between you and an attacker.
 Too many times, people who don’t know how to handle their weapons end up with said weapon turned against them.
 Don’t be that woman.

 If you’re going to have a gun, learn how to use it.

-Hold yourself confidently, act wisely, don’t be a target.
+Hold yourself confidently, act wisely, and don’t be a target.